metametadata/clj-fakes/docs/dev-guide.md

 Autorun Clojure tests: `lein test-refresh`

-Run ClojureScript tests: `lein clean && lein doo phantom test once` (clean is needed because there's an [issue](https://github.com/bensu/doo/issues/51): plugin does not seem to recompile macros)
+Run ClojureScript tests: `lein do clean, doo phantom test once` (clean is needed because there's an [issue](https://github.com/bensu/doo/issues/51): plugin does not seem to recompile macros)

 Use `min-deps` profile to test with minimal supported dependencies (instead of default and usually latest versions):